-Flamers gout a burning incendiary fuel, dousing their targets in white-hot flames.
-They are useful for flushing enemies out of cover, and the liquid chemical they fire can adhere to the target, setting it alight.
+Flamers gout a burning incendiary fuel, dousing their targets in white-hot flame.
+They are useful for flushing enemies out of cover, and the liquid chemical they fin can adhere to the target, setting it alight.
+TH avai knif wor with